If you're in the market for a new washer and dryer, you've probably got a list of the boxes it should tick.

 It comes in white, has an "A" energy-efficiency rating, and although it used more energy a year than the others on our list - almost 1500 kw/h - that is due to its much larger size.

-On the noise front, this Hotpoint washer dryer combo is surprisingly quiet at 63db on wash mode, yet one of the louder of these at 83db thanks to a hefty 1600rpm spin speed.
+On the noise front, this Hotpoint washer dryer is surprisingly quiet at 63db on wash mode, yet at 83db is pretty loud when spinning.
+This is because it has the fastest 1600 rpm spin speed.

 When it comes to features you get 16 full wash programs, with a 30-minute fast wash and special stain-removal programs that may appeal to those with pets and smaller children.